greenlaw110/yatl/README.md

 **Note**

+1. The environment is my local laptop: i7-4700MQ / 16GB RAM / 256 GB SSD / Linuxmint 18.1
-1. All benchmark are done using [wrk](https://github.com/wg/wrk) with 4 threads and 256 concurrent connections
+1. All benchmarks are done using [wrk](https://github.com/wg/wrk) with 4 threads and 256 concurrent connections for 5s.
+For each benchmark I run a couple of times to warm up the JVM and pick up the best one.
 2. There are only one user signed up and one item in the user's todo list.
-This can filter out the impact of the database to some extend
+This can filter out the impact of the database to a certain extend

 | Item | Throughput | Latency |
 | ---- | ---------- | ------- |